Keep in touch – sign up for service alerts and our regular Wealden e-newsletter

 - Investigated fully.

-The complaint procedure is intended to deal with specific situations such as mistakes, delay or inefficiency.
+The complaint procedure is intended to deal with specific situations such as serious mistakes, prolonged delay or inefficiency.

 Some things which can be dealt with more effectively in other ways are not treated as a complaint.

-Examples of those are listed opposite so please think carefully about whether your situation falls into one of those categories before seeking to use the complaint procedure explained later in this leaflet.
+Examples of those are listed below so please think carefully about whether your situation falls into one of those categories before seeking to use the complaint procedure explained later on this page.